Topical alignment in online social systems: Topical Alignment

-The hypothesis that users are more similar to their neighbors than to random users will be addressed here in terms of the \textit{baseline homophily} and \textit{inbreeding homophily} classification introduced by McPherson \& Smith-Lovin \cite{McPherson2001}.
-Here, we considered baseline homophily as the expected average similarity between users and a random group of the population.
-Inbreeding homophily is defined as the difference between the baseline distribution and the distribution of average similarity between the users and those with whom they form a dyad\footnote{In other words, baseline homophily is our null model and inbreeding homophily a measure of how much real values deviate from the null model.}.
-A dyad, here, may be formed by a \textit{follow} or \textit{mention} relationship.
-The definition of baseline and inbreeding homophily are given, respectively, by:
+The hypothesis that users are more topically aligned to their neighbors than to random users will be addressed here in terms of \textit{baseline alignment} and \textit{inbreeding alignment} similar to the classification introduced by McPherson \& Smith-Lovin \cite{McPherson2001}.
+Here, we consider \textbf{baseline alignment} as the expected average similarity between users and a random group of the population.
+Inbreeding alignment is defined as the difference between the baseline distribution and the distribution of average similarity between the users and those with whom they form a dyad, which is formed by a \textit{follow} or \textit{mention} relationship.
+In other words, baseline alignment is our null model and inbreeding alignment a measure of how much real values deviate from the null model.
+This deviation is captured by the Kolmogorov-Smirnov test \cite{Conover1999} and the likelihood of the distribution of dyads yielding higher (or lower) values of average similarity is captured by a Mann-Whitney U test \cite{Rice1995, McGraw}.
+We believe this approach has significant benefits than just looking at the hashtags shared by users as we comment on the Supplementary Information material.

-\begin{mydef} \textbf{Baseline Homophily} is the distribution of averages of similarities between selected individuals and a random sample of the population.
-Each value of this distribution is constructed as follows:

-For each selected user, a random group of users from the population is extracted.
-This random group is of the same size as the number of relationships the considered user has.
-Then the similarity between the considered user and each one of the random group is calculated.
-Finally, the average of the similarities is computed. \end{mydef}

-\begin{mydef} \textbf{Inbreeding Homophily} is the deviation from the baseline homophily when considering similarity of the dyads.
-Thus, to assess inbreeding homophily it is necessary to build the distribution of averages of the dyads similarities.
-Each value of this distribution is constructed as follows:

-For each considered user, the group of users that are in a dyad with her is selected.
-Then the similarity between the considered user and each one of this group is calculated.
-Finally, the average of the similarities is computed.
-The differences between the two similarities are then captured by two tests.
-First, we assess the degree to which the distributions differ by the Kolmogorov-Smirnov test \cite{Conover1999}.
-Then, the likelihood of the distribution of dyads yielding higher (or lower) values of average similarity is captured by a Mann-Whitney U test \cite{Rice1995, McGraw}.
-For both tests, a $p$-value is also calculated to assure statistical significance. \end{mydef}